peritext/peritext/specification/sections/doc-tech.md

 However, some elements of the contents will be repeatedly called in the document within several times : images, bibliographical references, data sources visualized in different ways.

-That's why we should separate "resources" and "resources contextualization" through "contextualizers" in modulo's conceptual model.
+That's why we should separate "resources" and "resources contextualization" through "contextualizers" in peritext's conceptual model.

 "Resources" are of several types :
 * **bibliographical records** : books, documents, ...